Vomit Fist

 Omnicide is available now on Punos Music and the band’s Bandcamp page.
 For more information on Vomit Fist, visit their official website and Facebook page.

-One thought on “The Nine Circles Audio Thing: Vomit Fist’s Nick and Leo Didkovsky on new album “Omnicide,” the (un)importance of genre tags, Frogvasions, and much more!”
+One response to “The Nine Circles Audio Thing: Vomit Fist’s Nick and Leo Didkovsky on new album “Omnicide,” the (un)importance of genre tags, Frogvasions, and much more!”